Kelly Thompson (judge)

-Kelly Thompson Jr. (born 1947/1948) is an American lawyer from Kentucky who has served as a justice of the Kentucky Supreme Court since 2023.
+Kelly David Thompson Jr. (born 1947 or 1948) is an American lawyer from Kentucky who has served as a justice of the Kentucky Supreme Court since 2023.
 He was previously a judge of the Kentucky Court of Appeals from 2007 to 2023.

 Education

 Thompson graduated from Western Kentucky University in 1968 with a Bachelor of Arts and a teaching certificate.
 He earned a Juris Doctor from the University of Kentucky College of Law in 1972.

 Career

 After graduating law school, from 1972 to 1973 he was chief trial counsel for the Kentucky Department of Highways in Hardin County and from 1973 to 1974, he served as a law clerk for the Kentucky Court of Appeals.
 From 1974 to 2006 he was a lawyer in the Bowling Green area.
 He was elected to the Kentucky Court of Appeals in 2006.

 Kentucky Supreme Court

 On November 8, 2022, Thompson was elected as a justice of the Kentucky Supreme Court, defeating his challenger, healthcare lawyer Shawn Marie Alcott.
 He replaced retiring Chief Justice John D. Minton Jr.